kaniska/gradient/README.md

 # Goal

-This project aims at using Tigergraph reviewing the quality drugs beings used for treattment of diseases and indentifying if the prescribers are using low rated drugs.
+This project aims at reviewing the quality drugss used for treatment of diseases and identifying if the prescribers are using low rated drugs by leveraging the TigerGraph.

 # Repo Structure